Bestun station: History

 A new station building, which still stands, was drawn by Eivind Gleditsch of NSB Arkitektkontor and completed in 1918, on the other side of the track and the previous station.
 This and the other new stations on the Drammen Line were the first stations in Norway designed for double-track operations.
 Meanwhile, the Norwegian State Railways announced their intention of changing the spelling of the station's name from Bestum to Bestun.
 This was met by an official protest by the residents' association.
 The new name was taken into use on 1 September 1922.

 The line from Sandvika to Oslo was substantially upgraded between 1917 and 1922.
 From 27 February 1917 a passing loop was built at Høvik, and standard gauge traffic was carried out on the northern track.
 A southern track was then built, which was used by narrow gauge trains.
 However, both were dual gauge.
 All–standard gauge operations commenced on 9 February 1920, although the dual gauge was not removed until 1922.
 Electric traction started operation on 30 August 1922.
 From 1922 station was served every thirty minutes by the Oslo Commuter Rail service between Sandvika Station and Oslo West Station.
 An interlocking system was installed on 6 October 1924.

 During the 1930s, Bestun was proposed as a possible site to build a cross-city freight train tunnel to Grefsen Station on the Gjøvik Line, but the plans were discarded and instead the Oslo Tunnel was built.
-Bestun became unmanned on 1 March 1968.
+Bestun became unstaffed on 1 March 1968.

 With the opening of the Lieråsen Tunnel, a new route scheme was introduced on the Drammen Line.
 New and faster Class 69 trains were put into service.
 To take advantage of this NSB also chose to close four of the stations on the line between Sandvika and Lysaker: Ramstad, Strand, Myra and Bestun.
 This allowed the local train from Sandvika to Oslo to reduce travel time by ten minutes.
 Trains stopped calling at Bestun on 3 July 1973, but not until August 1978 was the station officially closed.